aragon/lock-to-vote-plugin/README.md

 - make deploy             Deploy the plugin, verify the source code and write to ./artifacts
 - make resume             Retry pending deployment transactions, verify the code and write to ./artifacts

-- make predeploy-zk       Simulate a ZkSync deployment
-- make deploy-zk          Deploy the plugin to a ZkSync network
-- make resume-zk          Retry pending deployment transactions on a ZkSync network

 Verification:

 - make verify-etherscan   Verify the last deployment on an Etherscan (compatible) explorer